 Nuclear safety means ensuring the correct operating conditions of a nuclear power plant, preventing accidents and reducing their consequences, protecting personnel and the environment from ionizing radiation.

-We are experts in depth-oriented security.
-Defense-in-depth forms the basis for the implementation of nuclear safety goals, on the basis of which several independent security functions of different levels are formed.
+People at Platom are experts in depth-oriented safety.
+Defense-in-depth approach forms the basis for the implementation of nuclear safety goals, on the basis of which several independent security functions of different levels are formed.
 If one level fails, the next level is activated and manages the facility to a controlled and ultimately safe state.

 The defense related to structures and safety functions according to the defense-in-depth principle is based on five consecutive levels, of which the first two levels are intended to prevent accidents and the other levels are intended to protect the plant and its users and the environment from the harmful effects of an accident, i.e. to limit the consequences of accidents.